-*Please note that should you also require reasonable academic accommodations, you must additionally fill out the Request for Accommodations form (RAF) and submit it to Disability Support Services (DSS) within the Office of Student Services.
+*Please note that should you also require reasonable academic accommodations, you must additionally fill out the Request for Academic Accommodations Form (below) and submit it to Disability Support Services (DSS) within the Office of Student Services.
 Housing and Academic accommodations will be considered independently.

 Service Animals and Emotional Support Animals